Key Points:

 Cardiac Arrest and Electrical Instability:

-1. Time is critical: For STEMI, occlusion MI, and malignant arrhythmias, every minute counts.
+1. Time is critical: For occlusion MI, STEMI, and malignant arrhythmias, every minute matters.
 Target reperfusion or definitive intervention within 90 minutes of arrival.
-Early recognition saves myocardium—and lives.
+Early recognition saves myocardium and saves lives.

 2. Red flags that demand immediate action:

-- Severe bradycardia with instability → initiate atropine, pacing, or pressors per ACLS, but don't forget about hyperkalemia as a possible cause.
+- Severe bradycardia with instability → initiate atropine, pacing, or pressors per ACLS, but don't forget about hyperkalemia as a reversible cause.

-- Right heart strain pattern (S₁Q₃T₃, new RBBB, T-wave inversions V1–V4) → consider high-risk PE and initiate empiric therapy if unstable.
+- Right heart strain pattern (S₁Q₃T₃, new RBBB, or anterior T wave inversions in V1–V4) → consider high-risk PE and initiate empiric therapy if unstable.

 - Sinus tachycardia + low voltage → suspect pericardial effusion/tamponade.

-3. Clinical context always matters: ECGs never exist in isolation—always interpret findings within a clinical framework.
+3. Clinical context always matters: ECGs never exist in isolation.
+Always integrate ECG findings with bedside exam, hemodynamics, and the clinical story.

-- ST elevation can mean STEMI, pericarditis, early repolarization, or many other things.
-Consider the DDx.
+- ST elevation may represent STEMI, pericarditis, early repolarization, or several other conditions.
+Consider the entire differential.

 - Wide QRS complexes may represent hyperkalemia, BBB, or sodium-channel blockade.

 4. Serial ECGs save lives: Repeat ECGs every 10-15 minutes in unstable or evolving cases.
-Dynamic ECG changes confirms ischemia, reperfusion, or deterioration.
+Dynamic ECG changes can confirm ischemia, reperfusion, or deterioration.

 5. Team coordination is key: Rapid communication with EMS, emergency physicians, cardiology, and interventional teams ensures parallel activation of life-saving pathways (cath lab, ECMO, EP lab).